Ke Lin

 Here are some of my other ongoing research projects/interests, varying in scope and development.
 I welcome proposals for collaboration or discussions on these topics:

-• Social speech perception & production among/by L2 speakers;
+• Socially modulated perception & production among/by L2 speakers;

 • Accessible & affordable eye-tracking methods;